bathtimethiago/Spotify11/README.md

 # Fluent for Spicetify

-Fluent theme for spicetify based on theme by williamckha
+Patch for fluent theme by williamckha

 / FEATURES /